 Baptism: for pre-school children and children in School Year 5 or below:

 Younger children are normally baptised at a special Baptism service held at our parish church at 12.30pm on certain Sundays each month.
-(In certain circumstances, it may be possible to arrange for a Baptism to be part of the main Sunday service instead.)
+(In certain circumstances, it may be possible to arrange for a Baptism to be part of one of our other Sunday services instead.)

 Before you can set a date for the Baptism of your child, you will need to attend a Baptism Preparation Class at our parish centre.
 To arrange this, please contact us.